Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

 Flashing the MT3333 is then possible via the GNSS UART interface accessible from USB1 connector via the FTDI chip and selector J7.

-The steps to download the MT33xx FW are
+The steps to download the MT33xx FW are the following

 - Connect your computer to the USB1 port of the board
 - Select the right baud rate (default: 115200)